 If the exact pathological diagnosis date is not known, use the process for reporting partial or unknown dates as described in General Instructions, Guidelines for Completing Forms.

 Question 2: What was the MDS/MPN subtype?

 Please indicate the MDS/MPN subtype at diagnosis.
-Refer to Table 1 for diagnostic characteristics.
+For a list of MDS/MPN subtypes and their diagnostic criteria, see Appendix H.